mcogswell/mcogswell.github.com/cat_vis/index.md

 I've been talking about how to understand images.

+why redundancy? -- possibly because of the fine grained dog classes

 * conclusion
     * talk about ways to know how a thing works... contrast intuitions and mathematical understanding... one preceeds the other
     * talk about being able to understand ConvNets vs being able to understand